 What are the possible causes?

-- Being scratched with any object such as a twig, fingernail or comb
+- Scratching of the eye with any object such as a twig, fingernail or comb

 - Entry of foreign objects such as dirt, splinters or eye makeup